rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Then they left the presence of the council, rejoicing that they were counted worthy to suffer dishonor for the name. ^0541

-And every day, in the temple and from house to house, they did not cease teaching and preaching that the Christ is Jesus. ^0542
+And every day, in the temple and from house to house, they did not cease teaching and preaching Jesus as the Christ. ^0542

 Now in these days when the disciples were increasing in number, a complaint by the Hellenists arose against the Hebrews because their widows were being neglected in the daily distribution. ^0601